mlukasek/M5_NightscoutMon/README.md

 warning_volume = 20 _- volume of warning sound in range 0-100 (0=no sound, 1=silent, 100=max volume)_
 alarm_volume = 100 _- volume of alarm sound in range 0-100 (0=no sound, 1=silent, 100=max volume)

-[wlan1] _– you can connect up to 9 WiFi access point, no need to setup all, one is enough_
+[wlan1] _– you can connect up to 9 WiFi access points, no need to setup all, one is enough_
 ssid = ssid1
 pass = pass1